codereviewbot/code-review-bot/README.md

 - `MONGODB_URI` a connection string for a mongo database (i.e. `mongodb://localhost:27017/local_db`).
 - `BASE_URL` the base url for the app running locally (i.e. `http://localhost:3000`).
 - `JWT_SECRET` an encryption key for encoding/decoding jwt's.
 This is any random string.
-- `USER_AGENT` this is required for github's API.
+- `USER_AGENT` this is required for Github's API.
 As far as I can tell, it's value doesn't matter as long as it exists.

 Set this to by-pass github OAuth: